Far From Help

 Future course dates

 Don’t see course dates that work for you?
 Don’t worry – FFH is our most frequently run course and dates are often set with a 3 to 6 month lead time.
 However, dates that involve residential facilities (such as Glenmore Lodge) are set much further in advance.
-Sign up to our newsletter to receive word of new course dates or book mark this page.
+Sign up to our newsletter to receive word of new course dates or book mark this page to revisit it.

 Download more information

-Download this file for more information about FFH.
+Download this file for more information about Far From Help.

 Far From Help at Glenmore Lodge

 We love working at Glenmore Lodge near Aviemore, Scotland.
 The facilities, food, accommodation and wild setting at the foot of Cairngorm are amazing.
-These are the most competitively priced WMT Explorer courses and suit clients who prefer a full board/accommodation-one price package for a WMT course and especially those in Scotland of which there are many in the outdoor, academic and sporting communities who no longer have to travel “down south” for WMT training.
-We are now running courses at the Lodge in spring and late autumn.
+These are the most competitively priced WMT Explorer courses and suit clients who prefer a full board/accommodation one price package and especially those in Scotland.
 Aviemore is 30 miles and 45 minutes from Inverness airport which is well served with flights from London, Bristol, Manchester, Birmingham and elsewhere.
 You can get to Aviemore by bus and train from Inverness.
 Travel to Aviemore by road is very good and scenic as is rail access.
-Use SKYSCANNER to research flights or visit the Lodge’s very useful travel page to help plan your journey by all modes.
-All WMT courses at the Lodge are administered by the Lodge who need to monitor and cross reference WMT bookings and accommodation demands with their other courses.
-Many delegates plan a holiday around a WMT Lodge course and stay in the area to climb, ski, bike or walk independently or attend another Lodge course to improve their skills or further their outdoor qualifications.
+Use SKYSCANNER to research flights or visit the Lodge’s useful How to find us page to help plan your journey by all modes.
+All WMT courses at the Lodge are administered by the Lodge.
+Many delegates plan a holiday around a WMT Lodge course and stay in the area to climb, ski, bike or walk independently or attend another Lodge course.